 “There is a difference between giving up and strategic disengagement.
 Know the difference.” — Bryant McGill

-As much as you tried to stretch your fingers during all those years of guitar lessons, maybe acoustics just aren’t for you.
+As much as you tried to stretch your fingers during all those years of guitar lessons, maybe acoustics just isn’t for you.

-There’s still so much talent inside us to be built up and nurtured.
-Don’t limit yourself.
+There’s still so much talent to be built up and nurtured inside us.

 4) When you’re unhappy with your job.

-5) When you feel like you have no direction in life.
+5) When you feel you have no direction in life.

-It’s time to give up when you’ve done everything you can, but it just doesn’t feel right.
+It’s time to give up when you’ve done everything possible, but it just doesn’t feel right.

-After graduating nursing, they gave up their first few months of working at a hospital to go back to school and pursue their dream job, which was under graphics, design and media.
+After graduating from nursing, they gave up their first few months of working at a hospital to go back to school and pursue their dream job in graphics, design, and media.